dotnet/source-build/Documentation/planning/arcade-powered-source-build/README.md

 ## Incremental progress

 ### The performance gap
-We need to avoid building all constituent repos in the Core-SDK build.
+We need to avoid building all constituent repos in the dotnet/installer build.
 To do this, each repo needs to produce intermediate source-built artifacts during its official build, to be consumed by downstream repos.
 On the other end, source-build needs to support restoring from an intermediate artifact.

-To make incremental progress, we should pick one of Core-SDK's upstreams, and add source-build functionality that produces source-built intermediates.
+To make incremental progress, we should pick an upstream of dotnet/installer, and add source-build functionality that produces source-built intermediates. dotnet/installer should consume them.
+We should choose a leaf in the source-build dependency graph, dotnet/source-build-reference-packages (SBRP).
-Core-SDK should consume them.
-We should choose a leaf in the source-build dependency graph, say, Linker.
-When Core-SDK is looking at the build graph to determine which repos to build, instead of building Linker, it should restore the Linker intermediate artifact.
+When dotnet/installer looks at the build graph to determine which repos to build, instead of building SBRP, it should restore the SBRP intermediate artifact.
 Once we have this flow working, the functionality should be integrated into Arcade SDK for easy onboarding.

-Then, working from the bottom (leaves) upward (towards Core-SDK), more repos should consume and produce source-built intermediates in their official builds.
+Then, working from the bottom (leaves) upward (towards dotnet/installer), more repos should consume and produce source-built intermediates in their official builds.
 When this completes, each repo only needs to build itself.
 See [incremental-official.md] for more details about this process.

 It is possible to instead only implement official source-build in a handful of